Card-first spend management

 Card status.
 Freeze, unfreeze, cancel.

 Spending limits.
-Per-card limit configuration.
+Per-card limit config.

 Impact

-Monthly EUR transacted: EUR 163 to roughly EUR 294k in 18 months.
+Monthly spending through the cards went from EUR 163 to about EUR 294k in 18 months.

 What I learned